John E. Stith's Bibliography

 Books in print can be ordered from stores like Amazon.com.
 And please support your local independent bookstore when you can.

 MANHATTAN TRANSFER.
 Allied Stars had under option, and hoped to find funding, with plans to hire screenwriters Ron Shusett (TOTAL RECALL, ALIEN), Martin Olson, and George Lee Marshall.
-As of 2010, it's being packaged by RoadDog Industries.
+The option has expired.
+Sky Conway is currenlty talking about the possibility of a series.

 THE TENDERLOIN is a drama about a woman bringing up a daughter in the San Francisco Tenderloin (co-written with director-producer, A. Tana).
 North City Productions completed shooting, starring Jo Anderson.
-A VHS version exists, and the producer is now raising post-production funds to finish the film version.
-Email from parties interested in discussing financing the remaining stage could be sent to A. Tana.
+A VHS version exists, but the producer ran out of funds for post-production funds to finish the film version.

 SELECTED SHORT STORIES